adambard/learnxinyminutes-docs/bash.html.markdown

 # its name without $.
 If you want to use the variable's value, you should use $.
 # Note that ' (single quote) won't expand the variables!

+# Parameter expansion ${ }:
+echo ${Variable}
+# This is a simple usage of parameter expansion
+# Below are other modifications that add onto this expansion

 # String substitution in variables
 echo ${Variable/Some/A}
 # This will substitute the first occurrence of "Some" with "A"